stormpath/stormpath-documentation/source/auth_n.rst

   .. only:: csharp

       a.
-If a matching Account is found,
+If a matching Account is found, (todo)

       b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

-   7. At this point,
+   7. At this point, (todo)

   .. only:: vbnet

       a.
-If a matching Account is found,
+If a matching Account is found, (todo)

       b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

-   7. At this point,
+   7. At this point, (todo)

 .. only:: java

     a.
-If a matching Account is found,
+If a matching Account is found, (todo)

     b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

- 7. At this point,
+ 7. At this point, (todo)

 .. only:: nodejs

     a.
-If a matching Account is found,
+If a matching Account is found, (todo)

     b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

- 7. At this point,
+ 7. At this point, (todo)

 .. only:: php

     a.
-If a matching Account is found,
+If a matching Account is found, (todo)

     b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

- 7. At this point,
+ 7. At this point, (todo)

 .. only:: python

     a.
-If a matching Account is found,
+If a matching Account is found, (todo)

     b.
-If a matching Account is not found,
+If a matching Account is not found, (todo)

- 7. At this point,
+ 7. At this point, (todo)

 As a developer, integrating Social Login into your application with Stormpath only requires three steps: